dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1718: Military actions must avoid harming civilians.
+### T1718: Military action should be proportionate and not harm civilians.

 |Support|
 |---|